davidalpert/go-git-mob/CONTRIBUTING.md

 ### Branching guidelines

-When working on a pull request to address or resolve a github issue, prefix the branch name with the github issue key.
+When working on a pull request to address or resolve a Github issue, prefix the branch name with the Github issue key.

-For example, suppose you are working on an issue with an id of 23
+For example, suppose you pick up an issue with an id of 23

-Create a branch which starts with `GH-23` and an optional hyphanated description.
+Create a branch which starts with `GH-23` and an optional hyphenated description.

 ### Commit message guidelines

 This project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) to generate [CHANGELOG](CHANGELOG.md).

-The format of a conventional commit is:
+Format of a conventional commit:
 ```
 <type>[optional scope]: <description>